Monocular, One-stage, Regression of Multiple 3D People: Introduction

 \section{Introduction}

-~ Recently, great progress has been made in monocular 3D human pose and shape estimation, particularly in the single person scene~\cite{keep,Guler_2019_CVPR,hmr,kocabas2020vibe,kolotouros2019spin,surreal,Xu_2019_ICCV}.
-However, as we progress toward more general scene, it is crucial to deal with the truncation, person-person occlusion, and environmental occlusion in the multi-person cases.
+~ Recently, great progress has been made in monocular 3D human pose and shape estimation, particularly in images with a single person~\cite{hmr,kocabas2020vibe,kolotouros2019spin,surreal,Xu_2019_ICCV}.
+However, for more general scenes with multiple people, it is crucial to deal with truncation by the image frame, person-person occlusion, and environmental occlusion.
 Robustness to such occlusions is critical for real-world applications.

 Existing approaches~\cite{jiang2020coherent,kocabas2020vibe,zanfir2018monocular,zanfir2018deep} follow a multi-stage design that equips the single-person method with a 2D person detector to handle multi-person scenes.
-Generally, they first detect the person areas and then extract the bounding-box-level features from them, which are used to regress each single 3D human mesh \cite{Guler_2019_CVPR,hmr,kanazawa2019learning,kocabas2020vibe,kolotouros2019spin,gcmr,pavlakos2019texturepose,sun2019dsd-satn,Xu_2019_ICCV,Zhu_2019_CVPR}.
-However, as shown in Figure~\ref{fig:motivation}, this strategy is prone to fail in cases of multi-person occlusion and truncation.
-Specifically, as shown in Figure~\ref{fig:motivation}(b), when two people overlap, it is hard for the multi-stage method to estimate diverse body meshes from similar image patches.
-It is the ambiguity of the implicit bounding-box-level representation that leads to the failure in such inseparable multi-person cases.
+Generally, they first detect regions with people and then extract the bounding-box-level features, which are used to regress each single 3D human mesh \cite{Guler_2019_CVPR,hmr,kanazawa2019learning,kocabas2020vibe,kolotouros2019spin,gcmr,pavlakos2019texturepose,sun2019dsd-satn,Xu_2019_ICCV,Zhu_2019_CVPR}.
+However, as shown in Fig.~\ref{fig:motivation}, this strategy is prone to fail in cases of multi-person occlusion and truncation.
+Specifically, as shown in Fig.~\ref{fig:motivation}(b), when two people overlap, it is hard for the multi-stage method to estimate diverse body meshes from similar image patches.
+The ambiguity of the implicit bounding-box-level representation results in failure for such inseparable multi-person cases.

-For multi-person 2D pose estimation, this problem is tackled via a subtle and effective bottom-up framework.
-The paradigm is to first detect all body joints and then assign them to different people by joint grouping.
-It is the pixel-level body joint representation that guarantees their impressive performance in crowded scenes~\cite{openpose,cheng2020bottom,pishchulin2016deepcut}.
-However, it is non-trivial to extend the bottom-up one-stage process beyond joints~\cite{jiang2020coherent}.
-Unlike 2D pose estimation that predicts dozens of body joints, we need to regress a human body mesh with thousands of vertices, making it hard to follow the paradigm of body joint detection and grouping.
+For multi-person 2D pose estimation, this problem has been tackled via a subtle and effective bottom-up framework.
+The paradigm first detects all body joints and then assigns them to different people by grouping body joints.
+This pixel-level body-joint representation enables their impressive performance in crowded scenes~\cite{openpose,cheng2020bottom,pishchulin2016deepcut}.
+However, it is non-trivial to extend this bottom-up one-stage process beyond joints~\cite{jiang2020coherent}.
+Unlike 2D pose estimation, which predicts dozens of body joints, we need to regress a human body mesh with thousands of vertices, making it hard to follow the paradigm of body joint detection and grouping.